checkly/theheadless.dev/blog/posts/basics-performance.md

 ## Why performance matters

 We must keep in mind that it is the end-user's own perception that ultimately determines what we call User Experience.
 The time it takes for a service to become usable, as well as its general responsiveness, bear a lot of weight on this perception.
-Helpful features, great design and other awesome characteristics all become irrelevant when an online service is slow enough to motivate users to navigate away.
+Helpful features, great design and other awesome characteristics all become irrelevant when an online service is so slow that users navigate away.

-In other words: you can build the best web application in the world, but be mindful that each user will have a specific amount of time they are willing to invest in your service to solve their problems.
+You can build the best web application in the world, but be mindful that each user will have a specific amount of time they are willing to invest in your service to solve their problems.
 Go over that amount, and you risk losing them to a different, more performant solution.
 This is likely even truer for new users, who haven't yet been given proof of the quality of your service, and are essentially investing their time up-front, hoping for a return.

 ### A competitive differentiator